Andrek01/alexarc4shng/README.md

 # AlexaRc4shNG

-#### Version 1.0.0
+#### Version 1.0.1

 The plugin gives the possibilty to control an Alexa-Echo-Device remote by smartHomeNG.
 So its possible to switch on an TuneIn-Radio Channel, send some messages via Text2Speech when an event happens on the knx-bus or on the Visu.
-On the Web-Interface you can define your own commandlets.
+On the Web-Interface you can define your own commandlets (functions).
 The follwing functions are available on the Web-Interface :

 - Store a cookie-file to get access to the Alexa-WebInterface
 - See all available devices, select one to send Test-Functions